 The Cocos Malays are the majority population of the Cocos (Keeling) Islands, a territory of Australia.
 The Malay were the first permanent inhabitants of the island, along with Alexander Hare.
 They were brought as slaves and members of his harem.
 When a previous claimant, John Clunies-Ross, arrived a year later in 1827, he took the island back, employing the existing population in the harvest of coconuts.
 Because of the unbroken European rule of the islands, the culture has been mostly Western.
-The majority of the group is Muslim.

 Scripture Prayers for the Malay, Cocos Islands in Australia.

 |Malay profile for Children and Family Missions Activities|

 |People Name in Country||Malay, Cocos Islands|